patrickbr/saslcompiler/README.md

 SASL Compiler
 ============

 A compiler for SASL, a functional programming language developed in 1972 (http://en.wikipedia.org/wiki/SASL_(programming_language).
 Result of a student project at the University of Tübingen.
+Development took part together with Benjamin Böhm.

 Usage
 =====